 That’s entirely up to you.
 I lean towards sweet onion often when making this dish but I’ve made it numerous times with yellow onion.
 The trick is to let the onion cook low and slow until all the natural sugars are released and the onion starts to caramelize.
 It’s tempting to want to rush it, but you’ll get a distinct melt in your mouth sweet onion in every single bite.

 I make this side dish quite often when with salmon.
 The combination seems to be spot on.
-But both sweet potatoes and kale work wonderfully with many meats and fatty fish so this dish could be paired with steak, pork chops, chicken, salmon of your choice or any other fatty fish.
+But both sweet potatoes and kale work wonderfully with many types of meat and fatty fish so this dish could be paired with steak, pork chops, chicken, salmon of your choice, or any other fatty fish.

 - 3 large sweet potatoes cut into cubes